-For each version the total duration (in ms) was measured, as well as the durations of pauses longer than 100 ms (cf. Butcher, 1981), a threshold that was extended to 150 ms when the pause was followed by a stop consonant.
+For each version the total duration (in ms) was measured as well as the durations of pauses longer than 100 ms (cf. Butcher 1981), extended to 150 ms when the pause was followed by a stop consonant.
 Closure durations in post-pausal positions were counted as part of the total pausing time, however.
-The speaking rate (including pauses) and the articulation rate (excluding pauses) are calculated as a function of the number of phonological syllables (which is the same for all versions).
-For several reasons it was decided to measure the tempo in phonological syllables rather than in sounds although the discussion in chapter 4 has shown that the sound segment, either as realised phone or as phoneme, seems to be the most favourable unit in tempo measurement.
-First, there are the advantages of the syllable compared to the sound segment: easier counting, easier definition and higher degree of popularity and therefore a higher degree of comparability across studies.
-Second, there are the advantages of counting intended forms rather than realised ones in terms of reliable identification and, for the sound segment, acceptable definition.
+The speaking rate (including pauses) and the articulation rate (excluding pauses) are calculated as a function of the number of phonological syllables (which is same for all versions).